 Color saturation is bold, skin tones are accurate, and shadow delineation inspires awe-in short, an image that is as voluptuous as Carice van Houten’s performance.
 The audio is immersive, with great dynamic range and active surrounds.

 After curiously rattling off a list of some of his films, Paul Verhoeven settles for explaining whatever is happening on the screen at any given time.
 Stick with it and you’ll be rewarded-by the director’s pronunciation of "vagina" and "balls" and remembrances from his youth.
-During an early kitchen-set sequence, Verhoeven recalls the awful watery soup he had to drink during war, made of sugar beets or turnips (which he pronounces as "tulips"); later he remembers the rapture of dancing around a sausage when he was seven, though it remains unclear if it was a single sausage link or an entire cartoon-like chain of them.
+During an early kitchen-set sequence, Verhoeven recalls the awful watery soup he had to drink during war, made of sugar beets or tulips; later he remembers the rapture of dancing around a sausage when he was seven, though it remains unclear if it was a single sausage link or an entire cartoon-like chain of them.
 Rounding out the disc is a standard making-of featurette and a bunch of previews.

 Finally, a Verhoeven film your mother and father can rally behind.
 Compromised, yes, but still a necessary experience for anyone who’s been starving for a new film from the director since 2000’s Hollow Man.